ucl-team-8/service/algorithm/README.md

 After we have inserted a trust report, we also perform what we identify as interpolating.
 It means that we go over a certain amount of segments and try to increase their accuracy.

-First, the algorithm goes over the segments with the same unit code and tries to join them together.
+First, the algorithm goes over the segments with the same gps_car_id and tries to join them together.
 For instance if we look at figure 2 below, we can see 3 segments.
 Each segment is represented by an arrow.
 The colour of the arrow represents the gps_car_id and the circles represent the trust reports.

 We can see that in the middle, there is a very short segment with only 1 stop and the two other (outer) segments have multiple stops and have the same gps_car_id.
 Looking at the diagram, we know that it is very likely that we can combine all three segments into one segment with the same gps_car_id as the first and the last segment.
 This is exactly what the first step of interpolation does.